Calculating How Much Value I Get From the AMEX Platinum Card

 Seeing as this was not a renewal date for me, I didn’t have a chance to use this credit.
 That said, last year, we actually saw $200 in value from this perk as my authorized user was also able to claim the credit.
 Nevertheless, since we’re just looking at the past 12 months, the value is still $0.

-Well, now that we’ve established that the credits alone already allow me to break even with the Platinum card, let’s talk about the value I get from the card’s other benefits.
+Well, now that we’ve established that the credits alone already allow me to get a positive return with the Platinum card, let’s talk about the value I get from the card’s other benefits.

 Other Benefits — Rewards, Perks, and More